Imburse-Payments/imburse-payments.github.io/pages/getting-started/reward-groups.md

 An example of a Reward Group could be all the country specific Amazon Gift Card rewards - ie. Amazon.co.uk, Amazon.de, and so forth.

 ## Access Requirements
-You will need a Tenant Security Key to perform Reward Group functions.
+You will need a Tenant API Key to perform Reward Group functions.

 ## Functions
 The available authentication functions are: